-Physical capacity measured by peak VO_2 according to a standardised protocol developed in accordance with guidelines 53,54 1, 4 and 12 months after randomisation (Table 1).
+Physical capacity is measured by peak VO_2 according to a standardised protocol developed in accordance with the guidelines68 69 1, 4 and 12 months after randomisation.

 Physical capacity is measured by peak VO2 using cardiopulmonary exercise testing (Ergo-Spiro CS-200, Schiller, Schweiz).
-The test is performed according to current guidelines for ergospirometry testing, and by ergometer bicycle, simultaneously monitoring heart-rhythm, blood pressure, electrocardiogram (ECG), and measuring gas-exchange during workload and in the following recovery period.
-The average test duration is 10-15 minutes including pre- and post- test phase without work load.
-Before each session calibration is performed to address changes in room temperature, humidity and air oxygen content.
-A standardised ramp-protocol is used with initial work load of 25 or 50 watts, increasing gradually by 12.5 watts every minute until peak exhaustion.
-Peak exhaustion is evaluated by a respiratory exchange ratio (RER) ≥ T 1.10 or subjective exhaustion of the patient.
-In order to equally encourage the patients, independent of the tester, a standardised guide has been developed.
-During the test period, clinical manifestations, ECG abnormalities (ST depression, ST elevation, Q- and T-wave changes, supraventricular or ventricular arrhythmias), blood pressure response, and several physiological variables are observed and documented.
+This is chosen as a primary outcome since this is standard in exercise-based rehabilitation trails.
+The test is performed according to current guidelines for ergospirometry testing, and by an ergometer bicycle, simultaneously monitoring heart rhythm, blood pressure, ECG and measuring gas exchange during workload and in the following recovery period.
+The average test duration is 10-15 min including the pretest and post-test phases without workload.
+Before each session, calibration is performed to address changes in room temperature, humidity and air oxygen content.
+A standardised ramp protocol is used with an initial workload of 25 or 50 watts, increasing gradually by 12.5 W/min until peak exhaustion.
+Peak exhaustion is evaluated by a respiratory exchange ratio $\geq T$ 1.10 or by subjective exhaustion of the patient.
+In order to encourage the patients equally, independent of the tester, a standardised guide has been developed.
+During the test period, clinical manifestations, ECG abnormalities (ST depression, ST elevation, Q wave and T wave changes, supraventricular or ventricular arrhythmias), blood pressure response and several physiological variables are observed and documented.
 The test will be performed by either a cardiac care nurse or a physician.
-For safety reasons preset criteria for initiation and/or termination of the test have been defined.
+For safety reasons, preset criteria for initiation and/or termination of the test have been defined.